UXAspects/UXAspects/guides/developer-standard.md

 - TSLint is included in our project and you code should conform to the rules it tests for.
 - Where possible components should support a disabled state.
 - Components should provide keyboard support for accessibility purposes.
+- Each component should have unit tests written for it.
+A complete guide on writing unit tests can be [found here](https://github.com/UXAspects/UXAspects/blob/develop/UNIT-TESTS.md).

 ### Component Styling